StanJulia/Stan.jl/README.md

 ### Version 10.3.3

 1. Removed direct testing of BridgeStan (as it was removed from StanSample.jl)
-2. An example of how to use Bridgestan can be found in PlutoExampleNotebooks.jl (`test_bridgestan.jl`).
+2. Two examples of how to use Bridgestan can be found in PlutoExampleNotebooks.jl (`test_bridgestan.jl`and `bridgestan_stansample_example.jl`) in [above mentioned Github repo](https://github.com/StanJulia/StanExampleNotebooks.jl/tree/main/notebooks/BridgeStan).
-3. The `bridgestan_stansample_example.jl` in above mentioned Github repo shows the problem why I removed BridgeStan support from StanSample.

 ### Version 10.3.2